Contents¶

 Png

-Refer the following snippet for configuring the config.json([WORK_DIR]/IEdgeInsights/VideoIngestion/config.json
+Refer the following snippet for configuring the config.json([WORK_DIR]/IEdgeInsights/VideoIngestion/config.json) file for enabling the image ingestion feature.

 OpenCV Ingestor